dhil/bytecodealliance-rfcs/accepted/exception-handling.md

   determining and unwinding call chains in ELF programs.
-Nonetheless, we do not want to bring it into our trusted computing base (TCB), because we have found its implementations to be buggy in the past, and bugs in libunwind would instantly turn into common vulnerabilities and exposures (CVE). **TODO(dhil): Link to evidence for bugs?**
+Nonetheless, we do not want to bring it into our trusted computing base (TCB), because we have found its implementations to be buggy in the past, and such bugs can easily compromise the integrity of Wasmtime. **TODO(dhil): Link to evidence for bugs?**

 * Fast unwinding strategy.
 We require unwinding to be fast enough to support [the guest